GRE Score Percentiles 2026: What's a Good Score for Grad School?

 • 320+ combined is competitive for most top 50 programs

-• Quant percentiles are compressed - a 170 is only 96th percentile
+• Quant percentiles are compressed - a perfect 170 is only the 91st percentile, and a 160 is just the 50th

 • Field matters enormously - a 155 Quant is fine for English but weak for physics